 Of course, these Italian meatballs can be used to make a classic spaghetti and meatball dish.
-Pair your favorite pasta with some Rao’s marinara sauce and these Kirkland Signature meatballs, and you are going to have a good time.
+Pair your favorite pasta with some Rao’s marinara sauce and these Kirkland Signature meatballs, and you will have a good time.

-Another all time classic recipe with meatballs is going to be the marinara meatball sandwich.
+Another all time classic recipe with Costco’s meatballs is going to be the marinara meatball sandwich.

 The sandwich can be put together in just a few minutes and involves just a few simple ingredients that you may already have in your pantry.